 In addition, some people currently on the waiting list may not actually need the waiver they requested decades ago.
 An Ohio Developmental Disabilities (DD) Council study concluded that a large percentage of people with developmental disabilities and their families presently on the waiver waiting list expressed having no current, unmet need, but instead requested to be placed on the waiting list in anticipation of a long wait to receive waiver services.

-Through the efforts of this coalition and informed by the feedback of people with developmental disabilities and their families, we believe that a new approach to the way Ohio’s HCBS waiver waiting list operates is needed.
+Through the efforts of this coalition and informed by the feedback of people with developmental disabilities and their families, we believe that this new approach to the way Ohio’s HCBS waiver waiting list operates is needed.

 It’s time to Fix The List.